dagger/dagger/docs/current/guides/110632-embed-directories.md

 # Copy Embedded Directories into a Container

+Embedded directories in Go allow bundling static files with the compiled binary.
+This guide demonstrates copying embedded directories using Dagger, a [Go-specific](https://pkg.go.dev/embed) feature not available in Python or Node.js.

 Dagger does not expose the option to copy entire directories as a single step (yet), whether it is between containers or from an embedded directory to a container.
 It is, however, doable by traversing the directory tree.

 Assume that you have a Dagger CI tool containing the following code structure, which contains an example directory: